skat/deling-api-docs/deling-api.md

 # DELING

+DELING is a pilot project between SKAT and sharing economy platforms, where platforms send in relevant data to SKAT about their users.
+For the pilot project, these data are anonymous.
+We want to co-create to meet the needs of the platforms, and one objective is to map and clarify if platforms want to integrate using a REST API.
+We have therefore built a REST API which is documented below.
+We welcome you to leave feedback and comments at the [repo](https://github.com/skat/deling-api-docs) as issues or the SLACK channel you have been invited to.

 An API for the pilot sharing economy project DELING.
 The DELING API is organized around [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).
 Our API has resource-oriented URLs and uses HTTP response codes to indicate API errors.
 The resources are different domains such as Car, Boat, Housing and Services (cleaning, baby-sitting etc).
 We support [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), allowing you to interact securely with our API from a client-side web application.
 You should never expose your secret API key in any public website's client-side code.
 [JSON](https://www.json.org/) is returned by all API responses, including errors.

 # Authentication